 Python integrations running in Docker contain a built-in set of CA-Signed certificates, to which you can add custom trusted certificates when needed.
-For example, if you work with a proxy that performs SSL traffic inspection or use a service that has a self-signed certificate.
-You can also configure the server and integrations to trust custom certificates.
+For example, if you are working with a proxy that performs SSL traffic inspection or using a service that has a self-signed certificate.
+You can also configure the server and integrations to trust custom certificates

 Only PEM format certificates are supported.